deepakcern/MonoH/README.md

     The outputs .root files are stitched on a per sample basis and one .root file per sample is produced inside `bbMET/bbMET/BR_Condor_Farmout/hadd_outputs`.
 3. These .root files inside `hadd_outputs` can be used directly as inputs to the plotting code and will henceforth be referred to as **BranchReader outputs**.ch

-# 4. Generate Signal Efficiency Plots

-***This section will require BranchReader outputs of only signal samples.
-Can be any or all of bbDM-NLO, bbDM-LO or ttDM samples.***

-# 5. Run Plotting Script
+# 4. Run Plotting Script

 1. Copy all the outputs from BranchReader (in `hadd_outputs` directory) to a directory (or, optionally, segregate the files in separate directories named `data`, `bkg`, and `signal`).
 2. Open `bbMETplot/Scripts/bbMET_StackFactory.py` and edit L92 to suit the current working directory.
 Edit L160, L229, and L272 to the path(s) where the BranchReader outputs are stored.